phusion/passenger_autobuilder/README.md

 ## OS X

 On OS X, passenger autobuilder provides a build environment for generating binaries compatible with OS X 10.7 (Lion) and beyond.
 Only x86_64 binaries are supported.
 Unlike the Linux version, the OS X version does not use multiple user accounts.
 OS X does not have convenient facilities to run things under multiple user accounts like other Unices do.
 Technically OS X can do this but its tooling is very very sucky, so we don't bother.
-The OS X version is designed to be run from an OS X desktop or laptop, since the availability of cheap OS X server is problematic, to say the least.
+The OS X version is designed to be run from an OS X desktop or laptop, since the availability of cheap OS X servers is problematic, to say the least.

 passenger_autobuilder generates binaries for: